Healthcare in South Africa: Hospitals

 There are more than 400 public hospitals and more than 200 private hospitals.
 The provincial health departments manage the larger regional hospitals directly.
 Smaller hospitals and primary care clinics are managed at district level.
 The national Department of Health manages the 10 major teaching hospitals directly.

-The Chris Hani Baragwanath Hospital is the third largest hospital in the world and it is located in Johannesburg.
+The Chris Hani Baragwanath Hospital in Johannesburg is the third-largest hospital in the world.

 Uniform Patient Fee Schedule

 The public sector uses a Uniform Patient Fee Schedule (UPFS) as a guide to billing for services.
 This is being used in all the provinces of South Africa, although in Western Cape, Kwa-Zulu Natal, and Eastern Cape, it is being implemented on a phased schedule.
 Implemented in November 2000, the UPFS categorises the different fees for every type of patient and situation.

 It groups patients into three categories defined in general terms, and includes a classification system for placing all patients into either one of these categories depending on the situation and any other relevant variables.
 The three categories include full paying patients—patients who are either being treated by a private practitioner, who are externally funded, or who are some types of non-South African citizens—, fully subsidised patients—patients who are referred to a hospital by Primary Healthcare Services—, and partially subsidised patients—patients whose costs are partially covered based on their income.
 There are also specified occasions in which services are free of cost.